wp-plugins/users-ultra/readme.txt

 <p>Optional you can let users sign up & login by using their<strong> Facebook, Twitter, Google, Yahoo or LinkedIn account.</strong></p>

 <strong>Protecting content based on Membership Package</strong>

-<p>The plugin comes with an easy to use shortcode that allows you to protect content based on logged in and membership packages.  <strong>This means that you can publish content that will be visible only for paid users</strong>.
-For example: you can publish content for gold members which will not be visible for silver members.</p>
+The plugin comes with an easy to use shortcode that allows you to protect content based on logged in and membership packages.  <strong>This means that you can publish content that will be visible only for paid users</strong>.
+For example: you can publish content for gold members which will not be visible for silver members.

 <strong>Sync old users to make them work with Users Ultra?</strong>

-<p>Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.</p>
+Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.

-<h3>Front-end Publisher</h3>
-<p>Users are able to submit posts which will be reviewed by the admin.</p>

 <a href="http://usersultra.com/userultra/"><strong>Check all the features </strong></a>